-In relation to this concession company, it is worth noting that on 8 February 2022, Aena and its subsidiary, Sociedad Concesionaria de la Región de Murcia, S.A.U., signed a €12 million credit facility and a shareholder loan of €3 million.
+In relation to this concession company, it is worth noting that on 8 February 2022, Aena and its subsidiary, Sociedad Concesionaria de la Región de Murcia, S.A.U., signed a line of credit agreement in the amount of €12 million and an equity loan in the amount of €3 million.

-In compliance with accounting regulations, on 30 June 2022, the Group carried out the impairment test for the Concession Company of the Región de Murcia International Airport, resulting in a reversal of €3.8 million (see note 7 of the Condensed Consolidated Interim Financial Statements at 30 June 2022).
+In compliance with accounting regulations, on 30 June 2022, the Group carried out the appropriate impairment test for the Concession Company of the Región de Murcia International Airport, resulting in a reversal of €3.8 million (see note 7 of the Condensed Consolidated Interim Financial Statements at 30 June 2022).
 This positive result is recorded in the 'Impairment of fixed assets' item of the Income Statement.